Risk Factors Dashboard

 General Risks

-Global economic, market, public health and geopolitical conditions or other events could negatively impact our consolidated financial positions and results of operations.
+Global economic, market, public health, and geopolitical conditions or other events could negatively impact our consolidated financial positions and results of operations.

-We are exposed to risks and uncertainties caused by factors beyond our control, including global economic, public health and geopolitical conditions.
+We are exposed to risks and uncertainties caused by factors beyond our control, including global economic, public health, and geopolitical conditions.
 These include economic weakness, softness in consumer and corporate spending, uncertainty and volatility, including the potential for a recession; a competitive labor market and evolving workforce expectations; inflation, rising interest rates; public health crisis, including pandemics; financial stability of the banking industry, and political and sociopolitical uncertainties and conflicts.
 The potential escalation of trade tensions between the US and China could slow down China's economy, which could impact Research Publishing, accelerate China's move towards Transformational Agreements, lead to caps on APCs and/or pressure to publish in non-US journals, and increase risks related to exchange rate fluctuations.
 These factors may result in declines and/or volatility in our results or stock price.
-Our general business strategy may be adversely affected by any such economic downturn, volatile business environment or continued unpredictable and unstable market conditions.
+Our general business strategy may be adversely affected by any such economic downturn, volatile business environment, or continued unpredictable and unstable market conditions.
 Our business could also be impacted by volatility caused by geopolitical events, such as the conflict in Ukraine.
-In addition, the actual or perceived effects of a disease outbreak, epidemic, pandemic or similar widespread public health concern, such as COVID-19, could also materially and adversely affect our results.
-The future impact that global economic, public health and geopolitical conditions will have on our business operations and financial results is uncertain and will depend on numerous evolving factors and developments that we are not able to reliably predict or mitigate.
+In addition, the actual or perceived effects of a disease outbreak, epidemic, pandemic, or similar widespread public health concern, such as COVID-19, could also materially and adversely affect our results.
+The future impact that global economic, public health, and geopolitical conditions will have on our business operations and financial results is uncertain and will depend on numerous evolving factors and developments that we are not able to reliably predict or mitigate.
 It is also possible that these conditions may impact other risks discussed in this section.

 The trading price of the shares of our common stock may fluctuate materially, and investors of our common stock could incur substantial losses.
+The trading price of the shares of our common stock may fluctuate materially, and investors of our common stock could incur substantial losses.

 Our stock price may fluctuate materially.
 The stock market in general has experienced significant volatility that has often been unrelated to the operating performance of companies.
 As a result of this volatility, investors may not be able to sell their common stock at or above the price paid for the shares.
 The market price for our common stock may be influenced by many factors, including: